IgniteUI/igniteui-angularjs/README.md

 	npm test

 This will start the [Karma](http://karma-runner.github.io/0.12/index.html) test runner and execute the tests.
+By default the browser is Chrome.

+To run the tests for a single run you can use:

+	npm run test-single

+To run the tests on Firefox you can use:

+	npm run test-single-firefox

-####End to end testing
+###End to end testing
 These tests are run with the [Protractor](https://github.com/angular/protractor) test runner, it simulates interaction.

+####Setup

+Before proceeding you need to download and install the latest version of the stand-alone WebDriver tool:

+	npm run update-webdriver

+After that make sure you have [Java Development Kit (JDK)](http://www.oracle.com/technetwork/java/javase/downloads/index.html) installed on your machine.
+It is required for the Standalone Selenium Server.

+####Running tests

-So first the web server should be brought up:
+So first the web server should be brought up so that Protractor can execute the tests against it:

 	npm start

-So that Protractor can execute the tests against it.
-Starting the tests is done with:
+Running the tests is done with:

 	npm run protractor

-**Note**: Protractor is built upon WebDriver and this should be installed:

-	npm run update-webdriver

-This will download and install the latest version of the stand-alone WebDriver tool.
+**Note:** You will need to run the protractor on a separate bash

 ---------------------------------------